Human reproductive system: Production of gametes

 In females, gametogenesis is known as oogenesis; this occurs in the ovarian follicles of the ovaries.
 This process does not produce mature ovum until puberty.
 In contrast with males, each of the original diploid germ cells or primary oocytes will form only one mature ovum, and three polar bodies which are not capable of fertilization.
-It has long been understood that in females, unlike males, all of the primary oocytes ever found in a female will be created prior to birth, and that the final stages of ova production will then not resume until puberty.
+It has long been understood that in females, unlike males, all the primary oocytes ever found in a female will be created prior to birth, and that the final stages of ova production will then not resume until puberty.
 However, recent scientific research has challenged that hypothesis.
 This new research indicates that in at least some species of mammal, oocytes continue to be replenished in females well after birth.

+In male germ cells and spermatozoa, and also in female oocytes, special DNA repair mechanism are present that function to maintain the integrity of the genomes that are to be passed on to progeny.
+These DNA repair pathways include homologous recombinational repair, non-homologous end joining, base excision repair and DNA mismatch repair.

 Disease

 Like all complex organ systems, the human reproductive system is affected by many diseases.
 There are four main categories of reproductive diseases in humans.
 They are: